Angie325/Believe/READme.md

 * month of birth

 Known Bugs
-{Sometimes your answer may come out with a decimal place,no need to worry incase it happens. }
+Sometimes your answer may come out with a decimal place,no need to worry incase it happens.
 Technologies Used
 Technlologies that have been used include html,css and javaScript Support and contact details